jtuyen/qmk_kyria/README.md

 # Kyria: One keyboard to rule them all.
 This QMK configuration is an ongoing process of discovering new QMK features and customizing the layout according to my own daily workflow.
-This config is geared for RP2040 microcontrollers as Pro Micros have limited space so it will not work if you try to duplicate this config.

 To compile:
 ```
 qmk flash -kb splitkb/kyria/rev2 -e CONVERT_TO=promicro_rp2040
 ```

-A high level overview of customized keys:
+A high level overview of customized keys and what problem it solves:
 - Customized layouts for MacOS and Windows
+  - Dedicated keys for text highlighting and navigation
+  - Dedicated keys to scroll through text windows without a mouse
+  - Specific combos are set between Windows and MacOS
+  - Each layer has predefined LED color of which is activated when triggered
 - Tap Dance
+  - A single key acts as a dual function key
+  - An extra space key on the left side of the keyboard as sometimes I would like to preview files in Finder while my hand is on the mouse
 - Chording/Combos
+  - To compact more keys into the main Mac/Windows layers
+  - Common keyboard shortcuts like Undo, Copy, and Paste are compacted into combo keys
+  - Windows and Alfred keyboard shortcuts to show snippets or paste history features
+  - Homerow modifers to further compact more keys into a layer
 - Mod-Tap
+  - Heavy usage of compacting modifier keys into one key to minimize weird hand movements of holding down keys
 - Modifiers
+  - Similar reasons when using mod-tap features
 - Insomnia mode
+  - Solves my issues of VPN timing out due to inactivity.
+  - Walking away from the keyboard and not be afraid of losing my data exfil session :)
-- Leader key for tmux shortcuts
+- Leader key for shortcuts for commonly used tools
+  - No need to import custom tmux config files
+  - All shortcuts are neatly organized into single keystrokes
+  - Untapped potential of compacting and expansion of keys
 - Hyper key for shortcat activation
+  - Easy activation for window navigation without a mouse
+- Dynamic macros
+  - Record and playback a long string of commands on the fly
+  - Useful in situations where copy and paste isn't available in a shoddy remote shell session

 Mac OS/Windows Layers
 ![keyboard image](https://raw.githubusercontent.com/jtuyen/qmk_kyria/main/layers.png)